Skip to main content

 About

-Liminal Universe is a single player simulation game.
+Liminal Universe is a single player simulation game with horror, thriller and science fiction themes.
 It was developed by Gvn Games and was released on November 12, 2024.
 It received mostly positive reviews from players.

 Skip User Reviews